 The Malvern Clinic was located at “Waiora” an Itilianate mansion located in Glenferrie Road, Malvern.
 “The Mental Health Authority purchased Waiora in 1959 and established the Malvern Clinic, the first day hospital for psychiatric patients in Victoria.
 In 1996, the old house was restored and the home for Very Special Kids opened, Australia’s first hospice and respite care centre for children with terminal illnesses.”
 (Quote from National Library of Australia)

 When our group became aware that the current state liberal government planned to transfer the property to Very Special Kids, we became involved in a very active media campaign assisted by a number of high profile figures, including Dr Margaret Leggatt and Anne Deveson as well as opposition members of parliament.
 However, the service was eventually located to Orrong Road, Armadale and renamed Waiora Community Mental Health Service.
-The clinic is now located at Malvern Road, South Yarra and thanks to Alfred Psychiatry our group shares an office there with the carer consultant and consumer consultant.
+Subsequently Waiora CMHS was relocated to Malvern Road South Yarra and thanks to Alfred Psychiatry our group shared an office there with the carer consultant and consumer consultant.

 In late 2018 Waiora Community Mental Health Service was decommissioned and the clinic was co-located with St Kilda Road Clinic, 607 St Kilda Road Melbourne 3004.
 Our ISFAF office is now located at Alfred Mental and Addiction Health (AMAH), Level 4, 549 St Kilda Road Melbourne 3004, although we have had to vacate the office temporarily due to Covid 19 restrictions